LeonBarmuta/tascc1/Reach01a.md

     ##   <lgl>
     ## 1 NA

-So column 15 is blank?
+So column 15 is blank.

 ``` r
 glimpse(r0)